 Congestion Management Process

-As defined in the Congestion Management Process Guidebook , the CMP is a systematic and regionally-accepted approach for managing congestion that provides accurate, up-to-date information on transportation system performance and assesses alternative strategies (Travel Demand Management and Transportation Systems Management) for congestion management that meet state and local needs.
-While a CMP is required in metropolitan areas of over 200,000 (also known as Transportation Management Areas), NCTCOG and other metropolitan planning organizations have the flexibility to design their own methods and approaches when developing the CMP.
+As defined in the FHWA Congestion Management Process Guidebook, the CMP is a regionally-accepted approach for managing congestion that provides accurate, up-to-date information on multimodal transportation performance and assesses alternative strategies (Travel Demand Management and Transportation Systems Management) for mitigating congestion that meets state and local needs.
+While a CMP is required in urbanized areas of over 200,000 (also known as Transportation Management Areas), NCTCOG and other Metropolitan Planning Organizations (MPO) have the flexibility to design their own methods and approaches when developing the CMP.